S5Consulting/zebra-plugin-btprint/README.md

 - Search the printer with the iOS base Bluetooth device finder and pair the printer
 - Start the application, the printer will be visible and the print can be requested

+Initialize has this parameters :
+- delay: int
+- wildcard: string | search for bluetooth device with this pattern
+- printername: string | autoconnect with the device
+- cancelButtonName: string | cancel button name

+the event 'deviceSelected' return selected device name for connection

 Guide to print layout: http://labelary.com/viewer.html